ilios/ilios/INSTALL.md

 sudo -u apache bin/console cache:clear --env=prod
 ```

-If you have tried these steps without any luck, of if you think we should add another troubleshooting solution, please feel free to contact us at support@iliosproject.org if you have any questions, comments, or suggestions!
+If you have tried these steps without any luck, of if you think we should add another troubleshooting suggestion/solution, please feel free to contact us at support@iliosproject.org if you have any questions, comments, or suggestions!